Juul/lastbart/README.md

 ./lastbart.js from_station_name to direction

   -l: List all stations
-  -n: Only output seconds until next BART
-  -h / --help: Show usage information.
+  -n: Only output seconds until last BART (never next BART) -h / --help: Show usage information.

 Station name and direction can be the complete or partial.